Fuco1/dired-hacks/README.md

 location.
 This workflow is missing in dired.

-In dired, user first marks the files, then issues the `dired-do-copy' command which prompts for the destination.
+In dired, user first marks the files, then issues the `dired-do-copy` command which prompts for the destination.
 The files are then copied there.
-The `dired-dwim-target' option makes this a bit friendlier---if two dired windows are opened, the other one is automatically the default target.
+The `dired-dwim-target` option makes this a bit friendlier---if two dired windows are opened, the other one is automatically the default target.